PoliticalGraveyard.com

 Lillian Serra — of Fontana, San Bernardino County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1956.
 Female.
 Still living as of 1956.

-Sheyla Serrano — Candidate for Presidential Elector for California.
+Sheyla Serrano — American Independent candidate for Presidential Elector for California, 2020 (on behalf of Rocky de la Fuente and Kanye West).
 Female.
 Still living as of 2020.

 Sandra Serrano-Sewell — of Pasadena, Los Angeles County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1988, 2004.
 Female.
 Still living as of 2004.